bayareawebpro/laravel-multistep-forms/README.md

 #### `isFuture(int $step, $truthy = true, $falsy = false)`

-Determine if the current step is in the future and optionally pass through values (class helper).
+Determine if the specified step is in the future and optionally pass through values (class helper).

 #### `reset($data = [])`